rupertgermann/tower-defence/memory-bank/progress.md

 ### Performance Concerns
 - Potential performance issues with many entities on screen (to be tested)
 - Collision detection may need optimization for larger enemy counts
+- Manager classes implemented to help with performance, but further optimization may be needed

 ### Design Issues
 - Tower balance needs tuning once all types are fully implemented
 - Wave difficulty progression needs adjustment after testing
 - Visual feedback for game events needs improvement
+- Need to prevent tower placement on enemy paths (in todo list)

 ## Testing Status